Step 1: Gather Your TeamPrint Page

 Building representative school health teams helps to ensure your team is supporting the Whole Child.
 Think outside the box – when looking at your school health team or committee consider using the Whole School, Whole Community, Whole Child (WSCC) model as your template.
 Check out this tip sheet for building representative school health teams for ideas on how to expand upon yours.

 Before getting started, see where you might want to focus your attention this year by taking the 3-minute School Health Survey.

 Building and Leading Successful School Health Teams

 - Determine if you can expand on an existing wellness-oriented group or develop a plan to start your own.
 See if health and wellness can be added to an existing group, such as the PTA/PTO or school improvement team.
 If there isn’t an existing health team, start your own.
 Identify more champions to join you, and build on their energy, passion and expertise.

 - Develop an “elevator pitch.”
 In two minutes (or two sentences) or less, be able to describe why you want to create a health team, what types of activities the team will undertake, and what kind of time commitment will be necessary.

 - Get the principal’s approval.
 A supportive principal or assistant principal is essential to your efforts.
 A principal who participates on the team is ideal.

 - Invite school staff, parents, students and community members to join the team.
+Your team should be creative, committed, passionate, and determined to face challenges head on.
+The optimal team consists of at least five individuals, including a parent and a school administrator.
 Inspire them to participate by making the case for school wellness and creating a sense of urgency about the state of children’s health and its link to student achievement.
 Use local statistics, personal stories and examples from your own school to make your case.